Last Updated on April 24, 2023

 A brand’s reputation is the most valuable asset it can have.
-Having a positive reputation is essential for customer loyalty and business growth.
+Having a positive online reputation is essential for customer loyalty and business growth.
 Thanks to the internet, even small businesses have the potential to reach a worldwide audience.

 The growth of the internet and social media also puts companies at risk for public scrutiny.
 You could put years of effort into building a good reputation, only to have it fall apart over one social media post.
 A negative reputation can lead to tangible losses of revenue – so what can you do to mitigate reputational risk?
 Reputation insurance.